Canada's incoming prime minister says he'll meet Trump if Canadian sovereignty is respected

 "I am ready to sit down with President Trump at the appropriate time under a position where there is respect for Canadian sovereignty and we are working for a common approach, a much more comprehensive approach for trade," Carney said.

-Carney, who will be sworn in in the coming days, spoke to reporters at a steel factory in Hamilton, Ontario after Trump officially increased tariffs on all steel and aluminum imports to 25%.
+Carney, who will be sworn in Friday with his new Cabinet, spoke to reporters at a steel factory in Hamilton, Ontario after Trump officially increased tariffs on all steel and aluminum imports to 25%.
 Canada is the largest foreign supplier of steel and aluminum to the U.S.

 Carney said workers in both countries will be better off when "the greatest economic and security partnership in the world is renewed, relaunched.
 That is possible.”